replikativ/replikativ/README.md

 Copyright © 2013-2014 Christian Weilbach

-Distributed under the GNU Lesser General Public License either version 2.1 or (at your option) any later version.
+Distributed under the Eclipse Public License, the same as Clojure.